-To help you when you vote in the November 8 election, we’ve compiled some of the things we’ve learned — both fun and serious — about the 51-year-old York, PA, native, former offensive tackle at Albright College and possibly the next senator of the Commonwealth of Pennsylvania.
+Here are some of the things things we’ve learned and you should know — both fun and serious — about the York, PA, native and former offensive tackle at Albright College.

 Fetterman, a lifelong Pennsylvanian, was born to teenage parents in Reading, and grew up in York.
 Early on he worked for his family’s insurance business, but eventually left for an AmeriCorps project that landed him in Pittsburgh in the late 1990s.

-After two years at Harvard’s Kennedy School, where he studied education and social policy, he was hired to return to the Pittsburgh area to build a program for at-risk youth in Braddock.
+After two years at Harvard Kennedy School, where he studied education and social policy, he was hired to return to the Pittsburgh area to build a program for at-risk youth in Braddock.
 He settled in by using family money to save a church from demolition, later turning it into the only community center in town.
 He then bought a moribund warehouse that he transformed into a loft to live in.

 Four years later, at age 36, he ran for mayor, a part-time position with a monthly stipend of a little over $100, winning against the incumbent by just a single vote.
 When he ran for reelection in 2009, he won by a 2-1 margin — and again in 2013, completely unchallenged.

-While he was mayor, Fetterman founded Braddock Redux, a nonprofit he used to preserve town buildings with the hope that if people returned to Braddock, there would be something to return to.
+While he was mayor, Fetterman founded Braddock Redux, a nonprofit to preserve town buildings with the hope that if people returned to Braddock, there would be something to return to.
 Beyond that, Fetterman began developing new things for Braddock that had not been seen in decades: city green spaces, housing programs, urban gardens and a new community center.